Yankee Freedom is featured in the Professional Mariner

 Photos and story by Brian Gauvin

-Yankee Freedom III is the only ferry between Key West, Fla., and Dry Tortugas National Park.
+Yankee Freedom is the only ferry between Key West, Fla., and Dry Tortugas National Park.

 “With the ride control it’s very comfortable for the passengers,” said Capt.
 Rick Gauron.
 At a cruising speed of 28 knots, the new boat makes the crossing in two hours and 15 minutes.

-Yankee Freedom III, equipped with the automatic Vosper/MDI ride control system that dampens pitch and yaw, is powered by a pair of Caterpillar 3512, 1,650 hp, Tier II mains with 2.5:1 twin disc, quick shift gears and Bruntons five-blade 47-inch propellers.
+Yankee Freedom, equipped with the automatic Vosper/MDI ride control system that dampens pitch and yaw, is powered by a pair of Caterpillar 3512, 1,650 hp, Tier II mains with 2.5:1 twin disc, quick shift gears and Bruntons five-blade 47-inch propellers.